 What is Takikomi Gohan?

-Takikomi Gohan is a Japanese rice dish which short-grain rice are cooked with vegetables, mushrooms, seafood or meat.
+Takikomi Gohan is a Japanese rice dish in which short-grain rice is cooked with vegetables, mushrooms, seafood, or meat.
 It’s usually seasoned with Japanese stock (dashi) and soy sauce.

-Depending on where you are/live in Japan, this dish might be called Kayaku Gohan (かやくご飯) or Gomoku Gohan (五目ご飯 – a 5-ingredient mixed rice, which is loosely translated because there are roughly five ingredients).
+Depending on where you are/live in Japan, this dish might be called Kayaku Gohan (かやくご飯) or Gomoku Gohan (五目ご飯), 5-ingredient mixed rice, which is loosely translated because there are roughly five ingredients.

 There is also a very similar dish called Maze Gohan (混ぜご飯).
 Unlike Takikomi Gohan where uncooked rice and other ingredients are cooked in the same pot, Maze Gohan is the cooked rice mixed with cooked and seasoned ingredients.